Hannah Yeoh: Minister of Youth and Sports

 On 3 December 2022, Yeoh was appointed Minister of Youth and Sports in the Anwar Ibrahim cabinet.
 In January 2024, Universiti Utara Malaysia lecturer Kamarul Zaman Yusoff withdrew his defamation suit against her, with the court ordering him to pay RM5,000 in costs, affirming Yeoh's position that she did not misuse religion in her campaign.
 However, in 2024, Wan Ahmad Fayhsal criticised Yeoh for a lack of hands-on leadership amid controversies surrounding the Paris 2024 Olympics, stating that despite her limited control over sports associations, she bears ultimate responsibility.

 Following the party's leadership reshuffle on 16 March 2025, Yeoh continues to hold a prominent role as one of DAP's deputy secretaries-general.
 In May 2025, the High Court ruled in her favour in a defamation suit against Kamarul Zaman, ordering him to pay RM400,000 in damages for making false and malicious claims that she was promoting a Christian proselytising agenda through her political platform.

+Minister for Federal Territories

+Yeoh left her role as Minister of Youth and Sports and was appointed Minister in the Prime Minister's Department for the Federal Territories in December 2025.
+She became the first MP from Kuala Lumpur to hold this position in two decades.
+This was seen as a way to give Kuala Lumpur voters more representation in their government, as their local government is run by the federal government rather than being locally elected.
+One of Yeoh's early commitments was to seek to secure retention ponds, reducing the risk of flooding.

+Controversy

+In May 2024, Asia Mobility Technologies Sdn Bhd (Asia Mobiliti), which is co-founded by Yeoh's husband, sparked public debate after being selected by the Selangor state government for a Demand-Responsive Transit (DRT) pilot project through a direct award rather than an open tender.
+The project, which involved an estimated RM2.16 million in state subsidies per vendor, prompted public scrutiny over potential conflicts of interest because Yeoh serves as a Cabinet minister while both the federal and state governments belong to the same ruling coalition.

 Personal life

 Yeoh is a Christian.
-She is married to Ramachandran Muniandy, CEO of the technology company Asia Mobiliti, and they have two children.
+She married Ramachandran Muniandy, CEO of the technology company Asia Mobiliti, and they have two children.
+In 2011, she attempted to register the race of her child (who has both Chinese and Indian heritage) as ‘anak Malaysia’ but it was rejected by the National Registration Department.
+Yeoh and Muniandy divorced in 2026 after 18 years of marriage.
+However, the exact date of their divorcement is undisclosed.